erikaheidi/dynacover/README.md

 - User / Access Token
 - User / Access Token Secret

-Additionally, you can set up a [Personal GitHub API key](https://github.com/settings/tokens) to fetch your sponsors, in case you are enrolled in the GitHub Sponsors program ,and you want to use the included `cover_sponsors.json` template.
+Additionally, you can set up a [Personal GitHub API key](https://github.com/settings/tokens) to fetch your sponsors, in case you are enrolled in the GitHub Sponsors program, and you want to use the included `cover_sponsors.json` template.
 This is optional.

 ## Installation